Capstsone2-0/DragonSquad/README.md

 ## Project Overview

-Accounting Ledger is a fully functional ledger website with a Spring Boot API backend and a CSV files database for data storage, and ReactJS/HTML/CSS for the front-end.
+Accounting Ledger is a fully functional ledger website with a Spring Boot API backend and a CSV files database for data storage, and ReactJS/HTML/CSS for the frontend.

 Accounting Ledger allows users to efficiently manage and keep track of their financial transactions.
 It allows users to record deposits and payments, view a ledger of all the user's financial activities, and run various financial reports.
 The project involves fixing existing bugs in the project and implementing new features, all while ensuring the frontend and backend functions smoothly.

-## Instructions
+## Built With
-**Follow On-Screen Instructions:**
-- Select options from the Home Screen.
-- Enter details for deposits and payments as prompted.
-- Explore ledger entries and generate reports.
-- To Exit the Application: Select `X` from the Home Screen.
+  - **Backend:** Java, CSV files
+  - **Frontend:** ReactJS, HTML, CSS

 ## Application Features